RiteshF7/simpleSample/README.md

 - `FEATURE-NAME-IMPROVEMENT` - For enhancements
 - `BUGFIX-DESCRIPTION` - For bug fixes

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - [Android Developers](https://developer.android.com/) for excellent documentation
 - [NewsAPI](https://newsapi.org/) for providing news data
 - Open source community for inspiration and contributions

-## 🚀 About Me
+## About Me

 Hi there!
-My name is **Ritesh Singh**, I work as a Software Developer and like to expand my skill set in my spare time.
+My name is **Ritesh Singh**, I work as a Senior Android Developer and like to build things to make life a little bit less difficult for everyone.

 If you have any questions or want to connect, feel free to reach out to me on: